lukaszjecek/metaheuristics/README.md

 # Metaheuristics

-This repository contains simple implementations of metaheuristic algorithms in Python.
+This repository contains implementations of selected metaheuristic algorithms in Python.
+It is intended for experimentation, comparison of methods, and educational purposes.

+Some algorithms are still under development.

 ## Algorithms